YannHicke/AI_Innovation_Lab_Grading/README.md

 - **Database:** PostgreSQL on Render (falls back to local SQLite for development)
 - **Automation:** GitHub Actions workflow that builds the frontend and publishes it to Pages on every push to `main`

-The `evaluate_pdf_transcripts.py` script in the repo documents a multi-stage workflow that inspired the scoring pipeline implemented in the backend services.

 ## Repository layout